sarog/openremote-sf/Manager/Beehive/readme.txt

 5) if you choose JBoss as a web server, you MUST ensure that "jaxb-api.jar"(jaxb 2.1 API) exists in the "%JBOSS_ENDORSED_DIRS%"(e.g. %JBOSS_HOME%/lib/endorsed).
+6) find the svn configuration in C:\Documents and Settings\%your user name%\Application Data\Subversion\config,
+   remove '*.a' from the 'global-ignores' values and add 'Thumbs.db' as its value.

 IV.
 Supported functions
 =======================